Where Is the Best Place to Watch the Changing of the Guard in London in 2026?

 Address: Wellington Barracks, Birdcage Walk, London SW1E 6HQ

-Best for: Seeing the New Guard up close before the crowds arrive — our expert pick
+Best for: Seeing the New Guard up close before the crowds arrive — our expert pick.

-Our favourite spot to watch the Changing of the Guard is not outside Buckingham Palace — it's Wellington Barracks.
-Here's why: arrive by 10:45am and you'll have an excellent, relatively uncrowded view of the New Guard forming up on the parade square, their formal inspection, the Regimental Colour being handed over, and the Regimental Band playing a full programme of music — all before the crowds at Buckingham Palace have even secured their spot at the railings.
+Arrive by 10:45am and you'll have an excellent, relatively uncrowded view of the New Guard forming up on the parade square, their formal inspection, the Regimental Colour being handed over, and the Regimental Band playing a full programme of music.
+At 10:57am, the New Guard, led by their Regimental Band, marches out of Wellington Barracks, towards Buckingham Palace.

 ✅ Pros

-Significantly less crowded than Buckingham Palace
+• Significantly less crowded than Buckingham Palace

-Close-up view of the New Guard inspection and band performance
+• Close-up view of the New Guard inspection and band performance

-Outstanding photography opportunity as the Guards step off
+• Outstanding photography opportunity as the Guards step off

-Arrive later (10:15am) and still get an excellent position
+• Arrive later (10:15am) and still get an excellent position

-Ideal for families with children, pushchairs, and wheelchair users
+• Ideal for families with children, pushchairs, and wheelchair users

 ❌ Cons

-You will need to make your way to the Palace separately to see the forecourt ceremony
+• You will need to make your way to the Palace separately to see the forecourt ceremony

-🚇 Nearest Tube: St. James's Park (District & Circle lines) — 0.3 miles, approx. 6-minute walk
+• St. James's Park (District & Circle lines) — 0.3 miles, approx. 6-minute walk

 📍 4.
 The Victoria Memorial

-Address: The Mall, London SW1A 1AA (directly in front of Buckingham Palace) Best for: An elevated view of the full forecourt ceremony without being in the crowd
+Best for: An elevated view of the full forecourt ceremony without being in the crowd.

 The raised steps of the Queen Victoria Memorial — positioned directly in front of Buckingham Palace — offer one of the most elevated and panoramic views of the Changing of the Guard available to the public.
-The height advantage allows you to see over the heads of the crowd and follow the Guards and Bands arriving and departing from the Palace forecourt.

 ✅ Pros

-Elevated position gives a broader view of the ceremony than ground level
+• Elevated position gives a broader view of the ceremony than ground level

-Good sightlines for watching the Guards and Bands arrive and depart
+• Good sightlines for watching the Guards and Bands arrive and depart

-Excellent view of the Household Cavalry as they ride past
+• Excellent view of the Household Cavalry as they ride past

-A classic backdrop for photography of the Palace
+• A classic backdrop for photography of the Palace

 ❌ Cons

-You must arrive early — this spot fills up fast on busy days
+• You must arrive early — this spot fills up fast on busy days

-The Memorial gets very crowded in summer
+• The Memorial gets very crowded in summer

 🚇 Nearest Tube Stations:

-St. James's Park (Circle & District lines) — 0.4 miles, approx. 8-minute walk
+• St. James's Park (Circle & District lines) — 0.4 miles, approx. 8-minute walk

-Green Park (Piccadilly, Victoria & Jubilee lines) — 0.4 miles, approx. 9-minute walk
+• Green Park (Piccadilly, Victoria & Jubilee lines) — 0.4 miles, approx. 9-minute walk

 📍 5.
 Buckingham Palace Railings (The Forecourt Gates)